How can British Expats benefit from the changes to IHT?

 Not matter where you live, no matter where these assets are held.

-But from April 2025 it’s moving to a residence-based regime.
+But from April 2025 it’s moved to a residence-based regime.

 What does this mean for expats?